PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 Check here for more info on installing WSL.
 And once you do you should be able to activate a bash shell within your Windows Powershell and follow the instructions below for Linux.

-If you are on an institutional server or cluster, it is possible they already have Anaconda and conda
+If you are on an institutional server or cluster, it is possible they already have mamba

-, with each X being a number indicating the version, then conda
+, with each X being a number indicating the version, then mamba

 This should download a .sh